penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/08-extend-tools-with-code.md

 3. Executes LLM-generated Python code to analyze sales trends and create visualizations
 4. Downloads the completed Python-generated report back into the workflow

-This architecture enables end-to-end automation of complex data analysis tasks, from data ingestion through questions answerting.
+This architecture enables end-to-end automation of complex data analysis tasks, from data ingestion through questions answering.

 ### Step 1 - Set up your agent

+> [!NOTE]
+> Prerequisite for this module is that you have access to an Azure Container App Python code Interpreter session pool.
+For steps on setting this resource up, follow the guide here [Use session pools in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/session-pool?tabs=azure-cli).

 1. In the [Azure portal](https://portal.azure.com), open your Standard logic app resource.

 1. Find and open your conversational agent workflow in the designer.